 Inclusivity and participation

-However she mentioned that there risk of REDD+ process and these included; Reduce access to resources for forest users, Lack of participation by local stake holders, Conflicts over land and also conservation of natural systems.
-Among the Cancun safeguards suggested is to reduce potential risks from REDD+ and also enhance potential benefits.
+However she mentioned that there are risks related to the REDD+ process and these include; reduced access to resources for forest users, lack of participation by local stake holders, conflicts over land and conservation of natural systems.
+The Cancun safeguards, agreed by parties to the UNFCCC Conference of Parties, aim to reduce potential risks from REDD+ and also enhance potential benefits.
 She highlighted the approaches a country can follow to reach these safeguards.
-The approaches involved analyzing the benefits and risks of the measures, also helped a country to find out if its polices are in line with the Cancan safeguards.
+The approaches involved analyzing the benefits and risks of the measures, also helped a country to find out if its policies are in line with the Cancun safeguards.

 Comments and Reactions